The 4 most effective email templates to follow up on outstanding invoices

 [Sender’s first name]

-Whether it was early, on time, or two weeks late, when a customer pays your invoice, you should send them a “thank you for paying” email.
-This will undoubtedly have a positive effect, as perhaps they will feel guilty about their late payment from your polite handling of it and endeavour to pay earlier in future.
-Or they’ll appreciate you recognising them paying in a timely manner, reinforcing the relationship and ensuring future payments remain timely.
-Not only do ‘thanks for the payment’ emails help to improve future payment behaviours, they can also be used as an in for converting customers to direct debit or securing further sales.
+This type of communication will undoubtedly have a positive effect, as perhaps the client will feel guilty about their late payment from your polite handling of it and endeavour to pay earlier in future.
+Or they'll appreciate you recognising them paying in a timely manner, reinforcing the relationship and ensuring future payments remain timely.

 We recommend the following template for thanking your customers for payments.